alastairwyse/MoreComplexDataStructures/README.md

     <td>
       Added MinHeap, MaxHeap, LongIntegerStatusStorer, and ListRandomizer.<br />
       Allowed the WeightBalancedTree 'Depth' property to return without an exception if called after an item has been removed from the tree.<br />
-      Added additional constructor to WeightBalancedTree to accept an IEnumerable<T> object, whose contents are added to the tree.<br />
+      Added additional constructor to WeightBalancedTree to accept an IEnumerable&lt;T&gt; object, whose contents are added to the tree.<br />
     </td>
   </tr>
   <tr>